Long Beach Criminal Defense Attorney

 A. MEDICAL MARIJUANA IN CALIFORNIA.

 In 1996, the passage of a voter initiative in California caused the "Compassionate Use Act," to take effect.
 It was known then as proposition 215.
 That law is now located in California's Health and Safety Code as section 11362.5.
-In short the law allows for patients and their "primary caregiver" to cultivate and possess marijuana lawfully as after receiving a recommendation by a medical doctor licensed to practice medicine.
-Thus the medical marijuana law provides an exception for patients to cultivate and possess marijuana that would otherwise be unlawful.
+In short the law allows for patients and their "primary caregiver" to cultivate and possess marijuana lawfully after receiving a recommendation by a medical doctor licensed to practice medicine.
+Thus, the medical marijuana law provides an exception for patients to cultivate and possess marijuana that would otherwise be unlawful.
 See the entire text of H&S 11362.5, the compassionate use act, and the statutes that prohibit cultivation and possession of marijuana.

 In January of 2004, the California State Senate passed SB420 in order to "to avoid unnecessary arrest and prosecution" of patients and caregivers and "to provide needed guidance to law enforcement."
 SB420 is now Health and Safety Code sections 11362.7 through 11362.83.
 Health and Safety Code section 11362.77 provides that "a qualified patient or primary caregiver" may lawfully cultivate no more than 6 mature or 12 immature plants per qualified patient.
 The law also allows a qualified patient to possess no more than 8 ounces of dried marijuana.
 It law further defines dried marijuana as only the "dried mature processed flowers of female cannabis."
 Thus seeds, stems and leaf material are not considered in determining the 8 ounce limit.
 The law further allows a doctor to recommend more than these amounts if the above amounts do meet he patient's medical needs.

 In May of 2008 a California appellate court struck down the part of Senate Bill 420 that set the 8 ounce limit on possession and the 6 and 12 plant limits on cultivation.
 The court held that these limits were improper amendments to the voter initiative and were therefore unconstitutional.
 The case was People v.
-Kelly, decided on May 22, 2008.]
+Kelly, decided on May 22, 2008.
 Mr. Kelly, a medical marijuana patient, was convicted because he had more than 8 ounces of marijuana, 8 ounces being outside the limitation of Senate Bill 420.
-The appellate court reversed Kelly's conviction finding ruling that, under the Compassionate Use Act, a medical marijuana patient can lawfully possess as much marijuana as medically necessary.
+The appellate court reversed Kelly's conviction ruling that, under the Compassionate Use Act, a medical marijuana patient can lawfully possess as much marijuana as medically necessary.

 Therefore, the Kelly case has left the law a little less certain.
 As the law stands now, having under 8 ounces of medical marijuana is no longer per se lawful.
 Likewise, having more than 8 ounces of marijuana (or 12 immature or 6 mature growing plants) is no longer automatically a violation of the compassionate use act.
 It appears that only another voter initiative will be able to set the type of guidelines that Senate Bill 420 provided.